 STOCKHOLM, April 4 Sweden's centre-right

-in September, Finance Minister Anders Borg said on Friday.
+so in the next four years, Finance Minister Anders Borg said on

 (Reporting by Johan Sennero)